awsdocs/amazon-kendra-developer-guide/doc_source/API_ListGroupsOlderThanOrderingId.md

 Type: Array of [GroupSummary](API_GroupSummary.md) objects

  ** [NextToken](#API_ListGroupsOlderThanOrderingId_ResponseSyntax) **   <a name="Kendra-ListGroupsOlderThanOrderingId-response-NextToken"></a>
- The next items in the list of groups that go beyond the maximum\.
+ If the response is truncated, Amazon Kendra returns this token that you can use in the subsequent request to retrieve the next set of groups that are mapped to users before a given ordering or timestamp identifier\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 800\.